Superficial Safety Alignment Hypothesis: Appendix: SUPERFICIAL SAFETY ALIGNMENT HYPOTHESIS

 \paragraph{Supervised Fine-Tuning Process and Configuration. }

-We follow the alignment method outlined in the~\citet{zhou2024lima}, which uses Supervised Fine-Tuning (SFT).
-For the general instruction-following models, we employed the \textbf{LIMA dataset}, which includes over 1000 instruction-following examples.
-However, we \textit{removed 13 safety-related examples} to avoid conflating safety concerns with general instruction-following abilities.
+We follow the alignment method outlined in the~\citet{zhou2024lima}, which employes Supervised Fine-Tuning (SFT).
+For general instruction-following models, we used the \textbf{LIMA dataset}, which consists of over 1000 instruction-following examples.
+However, to ensure that safety-related concerns did not interfere with general instruction-following abilities, we removed 13 safety-related examples.
 The filtering process was assisted by GPT-4, following a set of instructions specifically designed to identify and exclude safety-related tasks.
-For the safety-aligned models, we used the \textbf{Alert dataset}, which contains a variety of safety-critical instructions to teach the model how to respond safely to malicious queries.
+For safety-aligned models, we utilized the \textbf{Alert dataset}, which contains a set of safety-critical instructions designed to teach models how to respond appropriately to malicious queries.

-For all models, we followed a consistent training configuration across the LLaMA2, LLaMA3, and LLaMA3.1 versions to ensure comparable results.
-The general instruction-following models were trained on the \textbf{LIMA dataset} (with safety-related data removed).
-The fine-tuning was performed using the following key parameters: